marekgacek/mws-restaurant-stage-1/README.md

-# Mobile Web Specialist Certification Course
----
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+# FEND Restaurant Review App

+The project 6 of the [FEND with Udacity](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001).

+The main goal is to use service worker to cache the content and the site should have high accessibility.

+## Get Started

+### For Users

+This is a website where you can search for your favourite restaurant.
+You can filter your search by location or cuisine type.

+Use the dropdown lists to filter your result.
+The map is updating when you change restaurant/

+You can see the details of the restaurants by clicking in the "View details of..." link.

-### Specification
+### For Developers

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+- Clone the repository
+- Go to the cloned folder
+- I recommend using Python with the following command:

+**Python 3**

+`python -m http.server 8000`

+- Go to _localhost:8000_ to open the website.
+- The main HTML page is _/index.html_
+- The restaurant's details HTML page is _/restaurant.html_
+- The CSS file is _/css/styles.css_
+- The JS file for the main page is _/js/main.js_
+- The JS file for the restaurant page is _/js/restaurant_info.js_
+- The JS file to fetch the data from the server is _/js/dbhelper.js_
+- The service worker is located in _/service-worker.js_ and registered in the _/js/main.js_ file.
+- The images are located in _/img_

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.